openstack-infra/system-config/doc/gerrit.rst

 All of the steps involved in adding a new project to Gerrit can be accomplished via the commandline, with the exception of creating a new repo on github and adding the jenkins jobs.
+Creating the local project replication repo on the gerrit host can be done on the command line too, but the process is the same as above.

 First of all, add the .gitreview file to the repo that will be added.
 Then, assuming an ssh config alias of `review` for the gerrit instance, as a person